MeDott29/MeDott29/README.md

 # 🥭
 researching and developing the worlds first hermeneutic on chatbots

-one of my favorite ideas I learned about history - we can begin to holistically understand the effects of an historical event 100 years after it happens.
+one of my favorite ideas I learned about history - 100 years after it happens is we can begin to holistically understand the effects of an historical event.

 __Bot timeline(WIP):__
 - 1970 - ELIZA